usnistgov/trojai-example/README.md

 - Loss (Cross Entropy): Your loss for a given submission.
 - Execution Date: When the container was executed on the server.
 - File Date: The file modified date of the file executed on the server.
 This timestamp might change if you changed the file while your job was in the input queue
-- Pasing Errors: Any errors which stem from parsing your output results files.
+- Parsing Errors: Any errors which stem from parsing your output results files.
-- Launch Errors: Any errors which stem from running your containter.
+- Launch Errors: Any errors which stem from running your container.

 ## Output Logs

 When your submission is run, all output logs are uploaded to the TrojAI NIST Google Drive upon completion.
-The log files are then shared only with your team email.
+The log files are then shared just with your team email (the logs are not posted publicly).

-The log will be named "<team name>-sts.out" or "<team name>-es.out" depending on which server the job ran on (Smoke Test Server = STS, or Evaluation Server = ES).
+The log will be named "<team name>.sts.out" or "<team name>.es.out" depending on which server the job ran on (Smoke Test Server = STS, or Evaluation Server = ES).

 The log will be overwritten by subsequent submission evaluation runs.
 So if you want a persistent copy, download and rename the file from Google Drive before your next submission.